Hyaenodon: Asia

-In East Asia, H. gigas lived during the Early Oligocene.
-Within Khoer-Dzan, H. gigas coexisted with other predators like hyaenodonts H. eminus, H. incertus, H. mongoliensis, and H. pervagus, nimravids Eofelis and Nimravus intermedius, and entelodonts Brachyhyops trofimovi and Entelodon gobiensis.
-Contemporary herbivores include the anthracothere Bothriodon, the praetragulid Praetragulus electus, the brontothere Embolotherium andrewsi, chalicotheres Schizotherium avitum, and rhinocerotoids such as the paraceratheriid Urtinotherium parvum and rhinocerotid Ronzotherium orientale.
+Within this locality, H. gigas and H. mongoliensis coexisted with other predators like hyaenodonts H. eminus, H. incertus, and H. pervagus, nimravids Eofelis and Nimravus intermedius, and entelodonts Brachyhyops trofimovi and Entelodon gobiensis.
+Contemporary herbivores include the anthracothere Bothriodon, the praetragulid Praetragulus electus, the brontothere Embolotherium andrewsi, the chalicothere Schizotherium avitum, and rhinocerotoids such as the paraceratheriid Urtinotherium parvum and rhinocerotid Ronzotherium orientale.